Best yoghurt in the UK reviewed

 Vitamins and minerals

-Calcium – supports the normal function of digestive enzymes and helps maintain normal bones and teeth
+Calcium and phosphorus contribute to the maintenance of normal bones and teeth

-Potassium – supports normal muscle function, normal blood pressure and the normal functioning of the nervous system
+Potassium contributes to the normal functioning of the nervous system

 Factors we consider in our ratings